astoeckel/nbdkit-smb-plugin/README.md

 # nbdkit-smb-plugin
-**CIFS/SAMBA Plugin for nbdkit (Network Blocklevel Device Kit)**
+**CIFS/SAMBA Plugin for nbdkit (Network Block Device Kit)**

-This *nbdkit* plugin facilitates using a CIFS/SAMBA share as a network blocklevel device.
-The virtual block level device is represented as a collection of 1MiB super-block files that are placed into folders corresponding to the block addresses.
+This *nbdkit* plugin facilitates using a CIFS/SAMBA share as a network block device (NBD).
+The block level device is represented as a collection of 1MiB super-block files that are placed into folders corresponding to the block addresses.

+**Note:** *nbdkit-smb-plugin* assumes that there is no concurrent read/write access to the share.

 ## Usage